Pacific Seminar II

 Pacific Seminar 2 is composed of different topical seminars that examine in-depth one or more issues of a good society that were introduced in Pacific Seminar 1.
-These discussion-oriented, writing intensive courses come from virtually all units and departments on campus and are specifically designed for the first-year experience.
+These discussion-oriented, writing intensive courses, taught by faculty from a great variety of disciplines, and are specifically designed for the first-year experience.
 The types of assignments will vary among the seminars, but all sections require class participation, an oral presentation, and informal and formal writing assignments, including a scholarly research project.

 * Develop critical thinking through writing, reading, and discussion of important social issues